 The Planning Department has submitted amendments to the Volcano Heights Sector Development Plan (SDP) for review and approval.
-The amendments will be considered at the City Council’s Land Use, Planning, and Zoning (LUPZ) Committee hearing on Wednesday, August 13, 2014 at 5 p.m.
+The amendments will be considered by the City Council on Monday, September 15, 2014 at 5 p.m.

 Mikaela Renz-Whitmore, 505-924-3932, Long Range Planning